-We will consider the minimum case of 128 bit key.
+We will consider the minimum case of 128-bit key.

-- The input and output arrays consist of sequences of 128 bits represented by a 4 x 4 matrix. - The intermediate state is referred to as the state array. - Columns and rows are also referred to as words which consist of 4 bytes.
+- The input and output arrays consist of sequences of 128 bits represented by a 4 x 4 matrix of 8-bit bytes. - The intermediate state is referred to as the state array. - Columns and rows are also referred to as words which consist of 4 bytes.